hamodyk/Corsair-Ambience/README.md

 - [SimpleINI](https://github.com/brofield/simpleini) - for the parsing the settings file

 # Donations
-If you enjoy this application and would like to support its development:
+If you enjoy this application and would like to support its development, here's my:

 - Paypal: https://www.paypal.me/cytrixghost
 - Steam: https://steamcommunity.com/tradeoffer/new/?partner=63409948&token=qKZ6lsHT